A kite trip to Ukraine / Украина

 Night falls over the city, the last day of my stay and the last photo of this report.

 And… well, I can’t think of anything else, ah!
 Yes!
 I haven’t mentioned Arkady, he was the one who helped me buy my bus ticket to Donetsk.
-At the bus stations, the ticket sellers don’t speak a damn thing and they don’t squeamish, so since they don’t understand you, and they just ignore you.
+At the bus stations, the ticket sellers don’t speak a damn thing and they don’t really care to understand you, so, since they don’t understand you they simply ignored me.

-Well, Arkady solved the ballot for me, Arkady was an English teacher at the university and he is also from Kazakhstan and talking about everything a little he told me that his country is 1200 km from there and that nature is wonderful, the Ural mountains , lakes, rivers, forests, huge mountains…
+Well, Arkady solved the translation issue for me, he bought the ticket -with my money, of course-.
+Arkady was an English teacher at the university and he was from Kazakhstan, so, as he seemed as a good sourse of further information, and talking about different issues, he told me that his country is 1200 km from there and nature is wonderful, the Ural mountains , lakes, rivers, forests, huge mountains…

 .- Hey… and… is it windy in your country?